nogibjj/fj49_week3_ds_polars/README.md

 This repository is integrated with a CI/CD template for automatic deployment of Python projects within a virtual environment.

-You can find the template [here]([https://github.com/farazjawedd/python-template-ids706]).
+You can find the template [here](https://github.com/farazjawedd/python-template-ids706).
 Feel free to use the template for other projects!

+## Development Environment

+- The repository includes a `.devcontainer` folder with configurations for the VS Code remote container development environment.
+- The `.github/workflows/cicd.yml` file defines the Continuous Integration (CI) workflow using GitHub Actions.

+Explore the code and data to gain insights into the world of music with Spotify and experiment with the polars library.